Royals vs. Red Sox Player Props Betting Odds

-Player props can be found for Justin Turner and Bobby Witt Jr., among others, when the Boston Red Sox host the Kansas City Royals at Fenway Park on Monday at 7:10 PM ET.
+Oddsmakers have listed player props for Rafael Devers, Bobby Witt Jr. and others when the Boston Red Sox host the Kansas City Royals at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!